Categories

 If you could make light bend around Earth, it would orbit 7.5 times per second (near the surface).
 That’s 0.13 seconds per orbit!
 Animation by Dr. James O’Donoghue using NASA image of Earth.

-The second animation shows the light is traveling between the Earth and the moon.
+The second animation shows the light traveling between the Earth and the moon.
 The average distance between the Earth and the moon is 384,400 km (238,855 miles).
 It takes a little more than a second for a photon to cover that distance.

 This is the distance between the Earth and the Moon with the correct sizes and scales.
 The real-time speed of light is also shown.
 Animation by Dr. James O’Donoghue using NASA imagery.